mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

 -   Terminate TLS (e.g. with a reverse proxy or load balancer) outside a system and then transmit the data in clear-text across the rest of the network.
 -   Use STARTTLS without also disabling clear-text connections.
--   Rely on outdated or weak encryption protocols (e.g., DES, RC4).
-Always opt for strong encryption protocols like AES-256.
+-   Rely on outdated or weak encryption protocols (e.g. DES, RC4).

 # Know Thy System